hacdias/fintracts/docs/contract-spec.md

 The parties agree on a currency swap transaction effective as of the
 <Date> and termination on the <Date>.

-The <Abbreviation> will pay a principal amount of <Money>, and the
+<Abbreviation> will pay a principal amount of <Money>, and the
 <Abbreviation> will pay a principal amount of <Money>.

-[The <Abbreviation> will pay a fixed rate interest of <Float>% over the notational amount on the following dates: <Date> [, <Date>]* and <Date>.]*
+[<Abbreviation> will pay a fixed rate interest of <Float>% over the notational amount on the following dates: <Date> [, <Date>]* and <Date>.]*

-[The <Abbreviation> will pay a floating rate interest, initially defined as <Float>%, over the notational amount on the following dates: <Date> [, <Date>]* and <Date>.
+[<Abbreviation> will pay a floating rate interest, initially defined as <Float>%, over the notational amount on the following dates: <Date> [, <Date>]* and <Date>.
 The floating rate option is <Option>.]*